AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/elasticsearch.md

 ![Active Primary Shards](../../assets/tools/active-primary-shards.jpg)

-The Active Primary Shards frame will show differing numbers depending on the number of active primaryshards for the selected account’s Elasticsearch service.
+The Active Primary Shards frame will show differing numbers depending on the number of active primary shards for the selected account’s Elasticsearch service.

 From Elasticsearch: The definitive Guide [2.x]